DuendeSoftware/products/identity-server/templates/src/IdentityServer/Readme.md

 | alice | alice    |
 | bob   | bob      |

-You can find these users in the `TestUsers` file.
-We highly recommend you log in as `admin` to configure clients, scopes, and claims.
+We recommend logging in as `admin` to explore the administration UI, where you can configure clients, scopes, and claims.

 ## Documentation

-To read more about Duende IdentityServer, we recommend you visit our [official documentation](https://docs.duendesoftware.com).
+To read more about Duende IdentityServer, visit our [official documentation](https://docs.duendesoftware.com).
 There, you can learn about security topics and how to implement them in your ASP.NET Core solutions.

-You can also get a jump start on your Duende IdentityServer knowledge by [completing our Quickstart series](https://docs.duendesoftware.com/identityserver/quickstarts/0-overview/) where you'll learn the ins and outs of implementing your custom identity provider.
+You can also get a jump start on your Duende IdentityServer knowledge by [completing our Quickstart series](https://docs.duendesoftware.com/identityserver/quickstarts/0-overview/) where you'll learn the ins and outs of implementing your own identity provider.

 ## License